gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## External contributions

 We love getting contributions from the Gradle community.
 For information on contributing, please see [gradle.org/contribute](https://gradle.org/contribute).

-### Default JaCoCo version upgraded to 0.8.4

-[The JaCoCo plugin](userguide/jacoco_plugin.html) has been upgraded to use [JaCoCo version 0.8.4](http://www.jacoco.org/jacoco/trunk/doc/changes.html) instead of 0.8.3 by default.

 ## Reporting Problems